victronenergy/evcc-venusos-installer/README.md

 Put the `venus-data.tar.gz` archive on an USB stick or SD card, connect it to the GX device and reboot.
 If you have SSH access, you can alternatively call the script `/etc/init.d/update-data.sh` instead of rebooting.

-After the reboot, evcc should get available at port 7070 of your GX device, e.g. [http://venus.local:7070/](http://venus.local:7070/);
+After another reboot, evcc should get available at port 7070 of your GX device, e.g. [http://venus.local:7070/](http://venus.local:7070/);

 ## FAQ

 ### How do I change the evcc version?

-Open the `./evcc/version` file and change the contents to the preferred version, then follow the installation instructions above.
+Open the `./evcc/version` file and change it to the preferred version, then follow the installation instructions above.

 ## TODOs